commanderx16/x16-docs/Commander X16 Programmer's Reference Guide.md

 The VERA video chip supports resolutions up to 640x480 with up to 256 colors from a palette of 4096, two layers of either a bitmap or tiles, 128 sprites of up to 64x64 pixels in size.
 It can output VGA as well as a 525 line interlaced signal, either as NTSC or as RGB (Amiga-style).

-See [vera-module v0.8.pdf](https://github.com/commanderx16/x16-docs/blob/master/vera-module%20v0.8.pdf) for the complete reference.
+See the [VERA Programmer's Reference](vera.md) for the complete reference.

 **IMPORTANT**: The VERA register layout has changed between 0.7 and 0.8.
-Here is the old documentation: [vera-module v0.7.pdf](https://github.com/commanderx16/x16-docs/blob/master/vera-module%20v0.7.pdf)
+Here is the old documentation: [vera-module v0.7.pdf](https://github.com/commanderx16/x16-docs/blob/master/old/vera-module%20v0.7.pdf)

-The KERNAL uploads the two character sets to:
+The KERNAL uploads the three character sets to:

+* $1E800: ISO-8859-15 (2 KB)
 * $1F000: PETSCII upper case/graphics (2 KB)
 * $1F800: PETSCII upper/lower case (2 KB)